 3) Mananthavady in Wayanad

 This area is quite close to the Wayanad Wildlife Sanctuary.
 However, this is a long distance from the other natural attractions that I have mentioned above.
-One main reason that I mention this area is eco-island of Kurva Island.
+One main reason that I mention this area is the eco-island of Kurva.

-An un-inhabited ecological wonder, marooned by streams around it – I found Kuruvadweepextremely fascinating – at least for a one time visit.
-The Island is around 17 kms from Mananthavady and can be accessed by rafts only.
+An un-inhabited ecological wonder, marooned by streams around it – I found Kuruvadweep extremely fascinating – at least for a one-time visit.
+The Island is around 17 km from Mananthavady and can be accessed by rafts only.
 I guess, half my fascination came in from its location and the way to reach it.

 The rafts are not moved by rowing but rather by a rope that is strung between the island and the mainland.
 You can see the same in the picture above.
 Once you reach the island, you can see the vegetation that has grown in various shapes of its own.
 There are some lovely bamboo bridges, orchids and herbal plants.
 Plenty of spots of selfies here – all made naturally.

 The time spent on the island would not be more than 1 hour unless you are a botanist – in which case a day is definitely required 😉

 Other than this island, you could visit the tomb of the Freedom fighter Pazhazzi Raja and the Boys town for its unique herbal gardens and sericulture units.
 Another important attraction in Mananthavady is the Pakshipathalam.
 This is a little far- around 32 km but is a must for ornithologists.
 Literally meaning abode of birds, this place has some rare bird species.
 What adds to the wonder of this place are some caves, which serve as a den for these birds.